 All bed linen and towels are included in the price, along with oil fired central heating.

-The house is child friendly, with a cot, high chair, stair gates for the top and the bottom of the stairs, potty and changing mat provided, along with a selection of plastic beakers, plates and bowls.
+The house and garden are child friendly, with a cot, high chair, stair gates for the top and the bottom of the stairs, potty and changing mat provided, along with a selection of plastic beakers, plates and bowls.
+The garden is fully enclosed and includes a swing set.

 Included in the house are the following: Washing machine, tumble dryer, iron, ironing board, clothes line, clothes pegs, vacuum cleaner, dishwasher (plus dishwasher tablets), fridge, freezer, electric cooker, microwave, kettle (2), toaster, coffee maker, radio/cd/iPod dock, TV (2), DVD player and DVD's, free to air satellite channels, PS2 and games, books, electric fires (3), blankets, and alarm clocks (2), along with plenty of cutlery, crockery, pots, and pans for twelve people.